A driveway can never be a pedestrian ramp

-But, that doesn't stop a Parking Ticket Warrior from issuing you a NYC parking ticket for blocking a pedestrian ramp, when the curb cut is really a driveway.
+A pedestrian ramp can never, ever be the entrance to a driveway.
+But, that doesn’t stop a Parking Ticket Warrior from issuing a NYC parking ticket for blocking a pedestrian ramp, when the curb cut is really a driveway.
 Please be sure you know the difference between a pedestrian ramp and a driveway:

 - A driveway is a curb cut used by motor vehicles to enter and exit lands or buildings abutting a roadway